jacmoe/jacmoes-content/blog/2016/march/deployer-revisited.md

 **Note** that this recipe is the local version of the `yii-configure` recipe that is used for *real* deployment.
 That is: both recipes are needed.

+## Local config as init
+In [Pype](https://pype.jacmoe.dk/) I use a slightly extended version of the `local-config` task that copies a `Gulpfile.js` and a `package.json` from the configured theme directory as part of the project initialization step.
+And the main `deploy` script checks if `dep local-config local` has been run before `dep deploy`, just to make sure that the project is booted.

+In that regard, it is similar to - but IMO much better - than Composer post-creation scripts like it is done in the official *yii2-app-basic* project template, or using a separate *init* script like it is done in the official *yii2-app-advanced* project template.